US Cash Products-Chicago gasoline falls on cycle changes

 Ultra-low sulfur diesel in Chicago rose about 0.13 cent to 6.00/6.75 cents over October heating oil futures and Group Three ULSD was seen a quarter cent higher at 5.75/6.25 cents over.

-(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; Editing by Andrea Evans)
+(Reporting by Selam Gebrekidan and Jeffrey Kerr in New York and Kristen Hays in Houston; Editing by John Picinich)

 * On conf call- in Q4 in India demonetization impacted the whole CPG landscape